ritgit24/Progbattle_final/README.md

 - `/teams ` for user operations (create team)
 - `/tournament ` for viewing all teams and bot upload
 - Simulation rendered using  HTML Canvas after a match
+- The match_logs are sent in the response upon hitting the /uploadbot/ route.
+These match logs are used by the MatchSimulation component to draw and combine various frames using HTML canvas

 4. The ui folder contains various files such as login-form, signin-form, tournament-ui, team-management, etc. which are the Frontend files for /login , / signin , /tournament and /teams respectively.

 5. FOR THE CODE, I have used Typescript + Javascript along with Tailwind CSS.

 6. My nextjs-dashboard folder also contains a global.css file.
 This file basically combines Tailwind CSS directives with custom styling for <input type="number"> elements.